ripsawridge/site/site/contents/_cma/2010/totenkirchl.md

 <hr>

 <p>
-<font size=+3>Off early, we skipped breakfast</font> because we knew the Stripsenjochhaus would have something for us.
+Off early, we skipped breakfast because we knew the Stripsenjochhaus would have something for us.
 Jesse needed coffee after a tiring flight from Spain.
 Who would have thought this was beyond my ability as host to provide?
 While Jesse looked on in growing dismay, I argued with the cook for some food, attempting to lure him into handing over some butter and tea with a tempting wad of euros.
 But he was having none of it: I needed colorful little cards or "chits" that were the only kind of money he could accept.
 He promised that if I waited in front of an empty office someone would come and allow me to change money into "chits."
 When pressed, he revealed that he had no idea when someone would show up.
 "Maybe at 8 o'clock," (almost 2 hours hence!) was the best he could offer.
 </p>

 <p>